Wolff51/Wolff51/README.md

 Hello, my name is Léo Wolff.
-I am a junior full-stack developer currently learning code with O'clock.
+I am a full-stack developer.
 My skills include Full Stack Development, Application Development, PHP, JavaScript, and its frameworks.
-Currently, I am studying and working at Supairvision.
+Currently, I am working at Supairvision.

-### 😄 Age
-27

 ### 🌱 What do I do and What have I done?